mvallim/java-fluent-validator/README.md

 ## 2. Basic validation step by step

-Fluent Valiator is inspired by [Fluent Interface](https://www.martinfowler.com/bliki/FluentInterface.html) which defined an inner-DSL within Java language for programmers to use.
+Fluent Valiator is inspired by [Fluent Interface](https://www.martinfowler.com/bliki/FluentInterface.html) and [.Net FluentValidation](https://fluentvalidation.net/) which defined an inner-DSL within Java language for programmers to use.
 A fluent interface implies that its primary goal is to make it easy to SPEAK and UNDERSTAND.
 And that is what FluentValiator is dedicated to do, to provide more readable code for you.

 ### 2.1 Create validators